 Drop the MIC – CVE-2019-1040

-As announced in our recent security advisory, Preempt researchers discovered how to bypass the MIC (Message Integrity Code) protection on NTLM authentication and modify any field in the NTLM message flow, including the signing requirement.
+As announced in our recent security advisory on CVE-2019-1040, Preempt researchers discovered how to bypass the MIC (Message Integrity Code) protection on NTLM authentication and modify any field in the NTLM message flow, including the signing requirement.
 This bypass allows attackers to relay authentication attempts which have negotiated signing to another server while entirely removing the signing requirement.
 All servers which do not enforce signing are vulnerable.

 Figure 1 – The NTLM_NEGOTIATE message dictates whether to negotiate SMB signing